Boavizta/boaviztapi/docs/docs/Explanations/impacts.md

 ## ADP - Abiotic Depletion Potential

-__What__ : ADP is the first EI category presented.
+__What__ : Abiotic Depletion Potential (ADP) is an environmental impact indicator.
 This category corresponds to mineral and resources used and is, in this sense, mainly influenced by the rate of resources extracted.
 The effect of this consumption on their depletion is estimated according to their availability stock at a global scale.
-This impact category is divided into two components: a material component and a fossil fuels component.
-[We use a version of ADP wich include both]
+This impact category is divided into two components: a material component and a fossil fuels component (we use a version of ADP which include both).

 __Source__: [https://www.sciencedirect.com/topics/engineering/abiotic-depletion-potential](https://www.sciencedirect.com/topics/engineering/abiotic-depletion-potential)